Graylog2/documentation/pages/getting_started/download_install.rst

 Deployment guide for :ref:`AMI`.

-**Supported Virtual Appliance Configuration Platforms**

-Deployment guide for :ref:`Vagrant`.

-Deployment guide for :ref:`OpenStack`.

 Virtual Appliance Caveats
 =========================
-**Virtual appliances are not suitable for production deployment**.
-They are created for lab or evaluation purposes.
+**Virtual appliances are not suitable for production deployment out of the box**.
 They do not have sufficient storage, nor do they offer capabilities like index replication that meet high availability requirements.

-Also, because they are intended for internal testing and evaluation only, the virtual appliances are not hardened or otherwise secured.
+The virtual appliances are not hardened or otherwise secured.
 Use at your own risk and apply all security measures required by your organization.